jqueuniet/netbox-go/apiv4_2/docs/VLANGroup.md

 ### NewVLANGroup

-`func NewVLANGroup(id int32, url string, name string, slug string, scope interface{}, lastUpdated NullableTime, utilization string, ) *VLANGroup`
+`func NewVLANGroup(id int32, url string, name string, slug string, lastUpdated NullableTime, utilization string, ) *VLANGroup`

 NewVLANGroup instantiates a new VLANGroup object
 This constructor will assign default values to properties that have it defined,